|

 universe, the

-dynamic is always the same: some individuals who have the power use it
+dynamic is always the same: some individuals who have the

 for